The Curious Case of Benjamin Button (short story): Plot

-In 1860 Baltimore, Benjamin is born with the physical appearance of a 70-year-old man, already capable of speech.
-His father Roger invites neighbourhood boys to play with him and orders him to play with children's toys, but Benjamin obeys only to please his father.
-At five, Benjamin is sent to kindergarten but is quickly withdrawn after he repeatedly falls asleep during child activities.

-At the age of 18, Benjamin enrolls in Yale College, but is sent home by officials, who think he is a 50-year-old lunatic.
+Benjamin Button is born in Baltimore in 1860 with the physical appearance of a 70-year-old man and already capable of speech.
+His father, Roger, invites neighbourhood boys to play with him and orders him to play with children's toys, but Benjamin obeys only to please his father.
+At five, Benjamin is sent to kindergarten, but he is quickly withdrawn after he repeatedly falls asleep during the children's activities.
+At the age of 18, Benjamin enrolls in Yale College, but he is sent home by officials who think that he is a 50-year-old lunatic.
 When Benjamin turns 20, the Button family realizes that he is aging backwards.

-In 1880, when Benjamin is 20, his father gives him a control of Roger Button & Co.
+In 1880, when Benjamin is 20, his father gives him control of Roger Button & Co.
 Wholesale Hardware.
-He meets the young Hildegarde Moncrief, a daughter of General Moncrief, and falls in love with her.
-Hildegarde mistakes Benjamin for a 50-year-old brother of Roger Button; she prefers older men and marries him six months later, but remains ignorant of his condition.
+Benjamin meets the young Hildegarde Moncrief, a daughter of General Moncrief, and falls in love with her.
+Hildegarde mistakes Benjamin for a 50-year-old brother of Roger Button and, as she prefers older men, she marries him six months later.
+She remains ignorant of his condition.

 Years later, Benjamin's business has been successful, but he is tired of Hildegarde because her beauty has faded and she nags him.
-Bored at home, he enlists in the Spanish–American War in 1898 and achieves great triumph in the military, rising to the rank of lieutenant colonel.
-He retires from the army to focus on his company, and receives a medal.
+Bored at home, he enlists in the Spanish–American War in 1898 and achieves military triumphs, rising to the rank of lieutenant colonel.
+He retires from the Army to focus on his company, and receives a medal.

 In 1910, Benjamin, now looking like a 20-year-old, turns over control of his company to his son, Roscoe, and enrolls at Harvard University.
 His first year there is a great success: he dominates in football and takes revenge against Yale for having rejected him years before.
-However, during his junior and senior years he is only 16 years old, too weak to play football and barely able to cope with the academic work.
+However, during his junior and senior years he is the equivalent of 16 years old, too weak to play football and barely able to cope with the academic work.

 After graduation, Benjamin returns home, only to learn that his wife has moved to Italy.
 He lives with Roscoe, who treats him sternly, and forces Benjamin to call him "uncle."
 As the years progress, Benjamin grows from a moody teenager into a child.
-Eventually, Roscoe has a child of his own who later attends kindergarten with Benjamin.
-After kindergarten, Benjamin slowly begins to lose memory of his earlier life.
-His memory fades away to the point where he cannot remember anything except his nurse.
-Everything fades to darkness shortly after.
+Eventually, Roscoe has a child of his own, who later attends kindergarten with Benjamin.
+After kindergarten, Benjamin slowly begins to lose his memory of his earlier life.
+His memory fades away to a point where he cannot remember anything except his nurse.
+Finally, everything fades to darkness, implying that Benjamin disappears from existence in lieu of dying.